 - Confidential Information is any information designated by the Group or its suppliers that could reasonably be considered confidential or proprietary at the time of disclosure, including information relating to critical infrastructure or trade secret information or any other Group intellectual property.
-Suppliers shall take all reasonable steps to safeguard Confidential Information and prevent disclosure of Confidential Information to any third parties without prior approval by the Group.
+Suppliers shall take all reasonable steps, including with respect to cybersecurity protections, to safeguard Confidential Information and prevent disclosure of Confidential Information to any third parties without prior approval by the Group.

 - Suppliers shall conduct business in an environmentally responsible manner that actively mitigates environmental risks, conserves natural resources, and protects the environment.

 - Suppliers shall establish a systematic approach to manage risks, hazards, and opportunities associated with the environment.

 - Suppliers shall be able to identify specific design and supply chain activities that enable mitigation of the adverse environmental impact of its products and services throughout the life-cycle by considering factors such as energy consumption, materials use, and end-of-life treatment.